 You are reading this article this down further because somehow able to connect with what I am saying.

 I own CodeItWell.com which was related to code and programming.
 Being a programmer, I thought I would be able to share a lot of good content on it.

 But then it could not get my attention because whatever topic I choose it fits well on Go4Expert, and so CodeItWell was not updated for a very long time.
 So it is now closed and redirects to IMTips.co.

 If you are selecting a niche, consider how you can actively contribute to it — everything you know and go further to learn new things to serve the readers.

 You have selected the best niche in which you think you can make good money out of it.
 You are ready to give, give and give more but what’s next?

-You may have visited numerous sites before visiting this one today itself and if you start making a list of them you will see you missed many from the list.
-If you do not believe check your browser history and satisfy yourself.
+You may have visited numerous sites today itself.
+If you start making a list, you will see you missed most of them.
+If you don’t believe me, check your browser history and satisfy yourself.

-The same applies to each and every visitor for your website.
+The same applies to every visitor that lands on your website.

-In any niche, if you aren’t able to convert the visitors into users and ultimately to customers, it doesn’t make any sense to select the niche for a website or blog.
+In any niche, if you aren’t able to convert the visitors into users and ultimately to customers, it doesn’t make any sense to selecting it in the first place.